SEBHN/spring-reactive-mediamanagement/README.md

 # Tech demo for Spring 5 on Reactive Stack - A media management app

-This Project shows an sample application on spring 5 reactive stack.
+This Project shows an sample application on Spring 5 reactive stack with Spring WebFlux. <br>
-It implements the backend for a media mangamement app like OneDrive or GoogleDrive.
-It focuses on a good usage of technologies rather than a wide functionality.
-The backend supports folders, tagging and metadata extraction such as a simple user managment.
+It implements the backend for a media mangamement app similar to OneDrive or GoogleDrive with less functionality.
+It focuses on a good usage of technologies rather than a wide functionality. <br>The backend supports CRUD operations for media, folders, tagging of media and metadata extraction such as a simple user management.
 There are functional endpoints for each of these functions given in the Router classes.

 ## Setup
 ### Accounts you'll need